zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

         name: portworx
 ```

-Otherwise you can always generate a new spec using the Portworx Spec Generator in [PX-Central](https://central.portworx.com).
+Otherwise you can always generate a new spec using the Portworx spec generator in [PX-Central](https://central.portworx.com).

 {{<info>}}
 **Note**: If your existing Kubernetes cluster uses internal kvdb, then you cannot stretch your Portworx clusters across multiple Kubernetes cluster.
 This mode of deployments requires an external kvdb running outside your Kubernetes cluster